graciebagora/quiz_app/README.md

 ## Overview

-Interactive Quiz Application is a command-line quiz tool written in Python.
-Users can choose a quiz topic, answer multiple-choice questions, see their score, and review saved quiz results.
+Quiz Application is a python based command line quiz tool.
+The users can  select any topic of quiz, answer multiple option questions, view their result, saved quiz results.

 ## Features

-- Choose from Python, Data Structures, and General CS quiz topics.
+- You can select any topic from the three i.e. Python, Data Structures, and General CS.
-- Take multiple-choice quizzes with input validation and immediate feedback.
+- Take quizzes with multiple options that checks input and gives feedback.
-- Calculate scores and percentages.
+- Determine marks and percentage.
 - Save quiz results by username in `results.json`.
 - View previous quiz results and an overall average percentage.

-## Technologies and Tools
+## Technologies and Tools used

-- Python 3.9 or later
+- Python 3.9
 - JSON for local result storage
 - `unittest` for automated tests
 - Git and GitHub

-The project uses only Python's standard library; no additional packages are required.
+This project utilizes only the Standard Library of Python, and no packages.

 ## Install and Run